geleeroyale/BeetsManager/README.md

     IMAGE_TAG=latest
     # -------------------------------

+    # --- File Permissions (for mounted volumes) ---
+    # Set the User ID (UID) that will own files created by the container
+    # This should match your host user's UID to avoid permission issues
+    # Run 'id -u' on your host to find this value
+    PUID=1000

+    # Set the Group ID (GID) that will own files created by the container
+    # This should match your host user's GID to avoid permission issues
+    # Run 'id -g' on your host to find this value
+    PGID=1000
+    # -------------------------------

     # --- IMPORTANT: Host Path Configuration ---
     # Set the absolute path to the directory containing your beets config.yaml and library.db on your HOST machine
     BEETS_CONFIG_DIR_HOST=/path/on/your/host/to/beets-config